Italian-American Dishes

 “Italian” Named Items (Grouped)

 ‖Garlic: Italian-American cuisine is often characterized by its heavy use of garlic, both for cooking and consumption.
 In Italian-American recipes, it is not uncommon to find multiple cloves of garlic used in a single dish, especially where it is minced, incorporated into, and served with the dish.
-This is in stark contrast to the parsimonious use of garlic in Italian cuisine, where garlic is typically utilized to infuse flavor into olive oil by cooking one or two whole crushed garlic cloves that are removed prior to serving.
+This is in stark contrast to the parsimonious use of garlic in Italian cuisine, where garlic is typically utilized to infuse flavor into olive oil by cooking one or two whole crushed garlic cloves that are removed prior to serving (e.g. “aglio in camicia”).
 This is not uncommon even in dishes that are defined by their use of garlic, including spaghetti aglio e olio, as the purpose of garlic is to enhance the flavor of the oil rather than to be consumed directly.
 In Italy, garlic has been historically associated with poverty, particularly in regions that experienced economic hardships following the country's unification in 1861.
 The majority of Italian immigrants who came to the United States were escaping this poverty, but their use of garlic, a cheap and easily accessible ingredient, followed them and became central to Italian-American cooking.
 Conversely, as Italy developed economically through the latter half of the 20th century, the use of garlic became stigmatized due to its prior association with dishes of the poor, where it was used to compensate for flavor in the absence of other ingredients.
 There are of course rare exceptions where garlic is directly consumed—including pesto alla genovese, bagna càuda, and soma d'aj piemontese, all from Northwest Italy—but these remain the exception and not the rule.
 In Italy, heavy use of garlic is more closely associated with East and Southeast Asian cuisines.
 Additionally, in several regions, including Abruzzo, dishes that contain cheese traditionally do not contain onion, garlic, or parsley.
-Furthermore, it Italy, onion and garlic are typically not used together, with garlic being more common in seafood dishes.
-In parts of Tuscany, a much milder version known as aglione (elepehant garlic), or Aglione della Valdichiana, is sometimes used in place of aglio (garlic), especially for pici all'aglione.
+Furthermore, in Italy, onion and garlic are typically not used together, with garlic being more common in seafood dishes.
+In parts of Tuscany, a much milder version known as aglione (elephant garlic), or Aglione della Valdichiana, is sometimes used in place of aglio (garlic), especially for pici all'aglione.

-#Sugar in Tomato Sauces: The addition of sugar to Italian-Amerian tomato sauces can likely be traced back to Southern Italian immigrants who were compensating for the less flavorful fresh and canned tomato varieties found in North America—varieties bred for uniform size, shape, and color, rather than flavor—which lack the intense sweetness and flavor of the tomatoes grown in Southern Italy, such as the Piennolo del Vesuvio, Pomodoro di Pachino, San Marzano dell'Agro Sarnese-Nocerino, and others.
+ΔSugar in Tomato Sauces: The addition of sugar to Italian-American tomato sauces can likely be traced back to Southern Italian immigrants who were compensating for the less flavorful fresh and canned tomato varieties found in North America—varieties bred for uniform size, shape, and color, rather than flavor—which lack the intense sweetness and flavor of the tomatoes grown in Southern Italy, such as the Piennolo del Vesuvio, Pomodoro di Pachino, San Marzano dell'Agro Sarnese-Nocerino, and others.

 "Red Sauce Joints": For Italian-American “Red-Sauce Joints” in New York City, we recommend Bamonte's, Emilio's Ballato, Campagnola, Don Peppe, Monte's Trattoria, Dominick's, and Sam's.
 For Italian-American sandwiches, we recommend Faicco’s Italian Specialties and Fiore's House of Quality.
 For more, see our New York City Guide.
 For Italian-American restaurants around the United States, see the Regional and Ethnic Cuisine section of our American Classics list. |